Biomedical-Imaging-Group/image-access/README.md

 ## Overview
 The `IPLabImageAccess` class has been developed for teaching the coding of Image Processing algorithms at the pixel level.
 The class is written in JavaScript and is intended to be used in [Jupyter Notebooks](https://jupyter.org/) running the [IJavascript](http://n-riesco.github.io/ijavascript/) kernel.
 However, it can also be used in a native JavaScript environment.
 The aim of the `IPLabImageAccess` class is to facilitate the creation and modification of images in JavaScript and as such it provides an easy-to-use interface to multidimensional arrays which can represent graylevel or color images, offering utility functions and pixel access, while taking care of boundary conditions.

+The _IPLabImageAccess example notebook.ipynb_ showcases the basic functionalities of the `IPLabImageAccess` class.
+Members of EPFL can use the following link to run the notebook on [Noto](https://www.epfl.ch/education/educational-initiatives/cede/digitaltools/noto/): https://bit.ly/2FGVRzn

 ## Main Features
 * Creation of new color- or graylevel images from size and initial value parameters or from an existing JavaScript array
 * Single-pixel _R/W_ access